benmoran56/esper/docs/index.rst

 Components
 ----------
-**esper** does not define any specific
-Component base class.
-Instead, normal
+**esper** does not define any specific Component base class to inherit from.
+Instead, a normal Python class can be used.
-Python classes are used as Components.
+Also, while it's not required, the the `@dataclass` decorator from the `dataclasses` module can be useful to help write compact Component classes.

 The World Class